christiansacks/Linux-HowTo/README.md

 <li>linux10 - terminal search and regular - Brief introduction to searching and regular terminal commands</li>
 <li>linux11 - desktop environments - Brief introduction to some desktop environments</li>
 <li>linux12 - installing/removing desktop environments - How to install a new DE and remove a DE</li>
+  <li>linux13 - changing file permissions - How to view and change file permissions</li>
+  <li>linux14 - Changing user and groups - How to view and change user and group of files</li>
 </ul>